Antimated/task-list/README.md

 ## TODO's
 - Add custom panel to display tasks, total points, ...
-- Ability to merge an updated task list with the current loaded task list.
+- Ability to patch the loaded task list with the default task list, so newer tasks can be added later on.
+- For all skill level tasks ignore hitpoints if <= 10 (so tasks like get level 5 in any skill will actually trigger)

 ## Screenshots
 ![image](https://github.com/Antimated/task-list/assets/2869409/b078e1df-92f1-4b32-b51e-037ba32b2599)